ernestoyaquello/KeepieUppieGame/README.md

 and each one of them has several properties whose values get saved and restored whenever the user leaves the application and then goes back to it.

 ### Pause
-The state saving/restoration mechanism is also used to allow the user to pause and resume the game.
+Part of the state saving/restoration mechanism is also used to allow the user to pause and resume the game.

 ## References
 Even though many changes and improvements have been made to it, the basic game framework on top of which the game is implemented is based on the one that is included as an example in the book 'The Beginner's Guide to Android Game Development', by James S. Cho.